jotauses/dev-tools/README.md

   ```
 - From the application menu: search for "Dev Tools".

-## Portability
-- No absolute paths or user references.
-- The launcher and .desktop work in any folder.
-- The icon is searched relative to the project or by name in the system.

 ## Features
 - Install/update VSCode (requires root only for that action)
 - Install Python versions